 A Source Audio Tap Tempo footswitch can also be connected to the CONTROL IN jack using a 3.5mm (1/8 inch) cable.
-If you wish to use this function, you must enable the function globally using the Enable External Tap Tempo Switch hardware option in the Neuro App.
+If you wish to use this function, you must enable the function globally using the

+Enable External Tap Tempo Switch hardware option in the Neuro App.
 Only the Tap Tempo function is available using this method.

-Source Audio Tap Tempo footswitches can be purchased directly from Source Audio via our online store: www.sourceaudiostore.net
+Source Audio Tap Tempo footswitches can be purchased directly from Official Source Audio Store at Reverb.com.